Nico Hoerner Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in the league.
+- The Orioles pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- Irvin gets the start for the Orioles, his fifth of the season.
-He is 1-2 with a 7.85 ERA and 18 strikeouts in 18 1/3 innings pitched.
+- Gibson gets the start for the Orioles, his 15th of the season.
+He is 8-3 with a 3.90 ERA and 58 strikeouts in 83 2/3 innings pitched.

-- The lefty last pitched on Saturday against the Kansas City Royals, when he tossed 5 1/3 innings, allowing one earned run while giving up six hits.
+- His most recent time out was on Sunday against the Kansas City Royals, when the righty threw 6 1/3 innings, surrendering three earned runs while allowing seven hits.

-- The 29-year-old has put together a 7.85 ERA and 8.8 strikeouts per nine innings in five games this season, while giving up a batting average of .316 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.